Tandberg Data: History

+Continuity and distribution

+Following the liquidation of Tandberg Data GmbH, Tandberg Data-branded RDX storage products continued to be commercially available through new distribution arrangements.

+In Europe, Tandberg Data RDX storage products are distributed by Electronic Parts (eParts), which has been identified by several European IT industry publications as the brand's master distributor for the EMEA region.

+Current products

+The Tandberg Data brand is primarily associated with RDX removable disk backup solutions, which are used for data protection, archiving, and long-term storage in professional and industrial environments.

 Tandberg Storage

 Tandberg Storage ASA was a magnetic tape data storage company based in Lysaker, Norway.
 The company was a subsidiary of Tandberg Data.
 The company was spun off from Tandberg Data in 2003 to focus exclusively on tape drives.
 It was purchased by the same company in 2008.
 Tandberg Storage developed four drive series, all based on Linear Tape-Open (LTO) specifications.
 Manufacturing was outsourced to the Chinese-based Lafè Peripherals International.
 Tandberg Storage also owned 93.5% of O-Mass AS.
 The company was declared bankrupt together with Tandberg Data in 2009.